Site Visitors

 A site visitor must have one or more of the following qualifications:

-- Faculty member, including emeritus, in a ABAI Accreditation Board accredited program.
+- Faculty member, including emeritus, in a ABAI Accredited Program.

 - ABAI Fellow, including emeritus professors, with a university or college affiliation.